 Creating Two-Way Streams

-This article will walk you through creating an two-way SMS stream step by step.
+This article will walk you through creating two-way SMS streams step by step.

-Streams API in the CommPeak SMS platform provides two-way routes that deliver one-time passwords to users.
+The Streams API in the CommPeak multi-channel messaging platform provides two-way routes that deliver one-time passwords to users.

 The Create New Stream wizard will load.
 Fill in the necessary information to complete each step.